strandriamanalina/tidying/README.md

 #> ✔ ggplot2 3.3.0
 #> ✔ forcats 0.5.0
 - tidyr must be at least v1.0.0 (because of te use of tidyr::pivot_longer() function).
+- Code for reading the data (assuming the "output.csv" file is the working directory) data <- read.table("./output.csv", header = TRUE)

 How all of the scripts work and how they are connected ?